Demond Williams Jr.

 Demond Williams Jr. (born March 20, 2006) is an American college football quarterback for the Washington Huskies.

 Early life

 Williams attended Basha High School in Chandler, Arizona.
 As a junior, he completed 68% of his passes for 2,339 yards and 23 touchdowns to just one interception, while also adding 764 yards and five touchdowns on the ground.
 Coming out of high school, Williams was rated as a four-star recruit and the 19th overall quarterback in the class of 2024.
 He received offers from schools such as Arizona, Auburn, BYU, Ole Miss, and Purdue.
 On December 30, 2022, Williams committed to play college football for the Ole Miss Rebels.
-However on July 7, 2023, Williams de-committed from the Ole Miss Rebels.
+However on July 7, 2023, Williams de-committed from Ole Miss.
 Williams later flipped his commitment to play for the Arizona Wildcats.